Finding a theme, planning smart

-What constitutes a modern bathroom, and how can you design it to suit your requirements?
+What makes a modern bathroom, and how do you make your wishes a reality?

-Could your wet cell do with a facelift?
-And would you also like to have your own spa area?
-In this hansgrohe guide focusing on the modern bathroom, we show you how to plan and design your own personalised space.
-A timelessly beautiful living space, where you can enjoy spending time on a daily basis.
-Add an element of extra relaxation, luxury, design, enjoyment and comfort to your home.
+Could your wet cell do with a refresh?
+And would you like a spa oasis?
+In this hansgrohe guide to the modern bathroom, we show you how to plan and design this kind of individual space.
+A timelessly beautiful place in which you can immerse yourself with pleasure every day.
+For more relaxation, luxury, design, joy, and comfort in your home.

-Less is more: modern design is characterised by minimalist shapes and clean lines.
-The basin taps in the Talis Select E range are operated at the touch of a button.
+Less is more: Modern design is characterized by scaled-back shapes and clean lines.
+The lavatory faucets in the Talis Select E line are operated at the touch of a button.

 Decide on a theme: add a clear concept to your modern bathroom